All photos were taken from Instagram

 Photo by: @swong777

 One of the two iconic Instagram-worthy spots in Singapore to get on your feed, we don’t need to tell you to capture the awe-inspiring beauty of the Gardens by the Bay.
 From the towering Supertree Grove to the enchanting Cloud Forest, the Gardens have become a mainstay on any Singapore itinerary.
-Come in during the day and appreciate the natural beauty of the Gardens’ flora, or come at night and see Gardens be illuminated by colorful lights.
+Come in during the day and appreciate the natural beauty of the Gardens’ flora, or visit at night to see the Gardens transformed into an avatar-like wonderland.

 Address: 18 Marina Gardens Drive, Singapore 018953